SPEAKERS FOR SCHOOLS: WBA LAW IN EDUCATION COMMITTEE

 We have speakers for your school.

 Thank you for logging on to the Wichita Bar Association's website.
 The Law In Education Committee is committed to meeting teachers' requests to have attorneys and other legal professionals speak to students of all ages.
 At the start of the school year focus is given to Constitution Day (September 17) and late in the year Law Day is celebrated (May 1).
-Law Day speakers are available April 22-May 10, 2013.
-The deadline for submitting Law Day requests is March 29, 2013.
+Law Day speakers are available from April 27 - May 4, 2016.
+Requests should be received by April 1, 2016.

 In addition, teachers and counselors of any grade may request an attorney to speak in the classroom year-round.
 Listed below are sample topics for discussion and a request form, or please feel free to request a topic not listed below that is relevant to your curriculum and we will try to match your request.